Flathead long-whiskered catfish

 - Armored bottom fish that keep to themselves - larger plecos (common/sailfin types) or big Hypostomus/Pterygoplichthys.
 They are tough, have their own attitude, and the flathead long-whiskered usually leaves them alone when everyone has hiding places.

-- Other large, calm oddballs that are not bitey and not snack-sized - larger knifefish or big headstanders can be OK in a big setup, basically anything that is confident and not hovering on the bottom where the cat claims turf.
+- Other large, calm oddballs that are not bitey and not snack-sized - larger knifefish or big headstanders can be OK in a big setup, any species that is confident and does not linger at the bottom where the catfish establishes territory may be suitable.

 Avoid

 - Small community fish that fit in its mouth - neon-sized tetras, danios, small livebearers.
-This cat is a night hunter and you will slowly wonder where your fish went.
+This catfish is a nocturnal hunter, and over time, you may observe a decrease in your fish population.

 - Slow, fancy-finned fish - angelfish with long fins, fancy guppies, anything that drifts and sleeps low.
 They get stressed, may get fin-nipped, and they are easy targets at lights-out.

 - Super aggressive or territorial bruisers - jaguar cichlids, red devils, big nasty oscars in cramped tanks.
-They will pick fights, hog caves, and you end up with shredded whiskers and constant stress.
+They will pick fights, hog caves, and this can result in significant stress and injury to the fish.

 - Delicate bottom dwellers and little catfish - corydoras, small synodontis, juvenile plecos.
 They compete for the same floor space and caves, and the flathead long-whiskered can bully them or outright eat them once it gets size on them.